-- To never assume the race, sexuality, gender, country of origin, religious belief/faith practices, ability, or socioeconomic status of those I meet.
+- To never make assumptions about the race, sexuality, gender, country of origin, religious belief/faith practices, ability, or socioeconomic status of those I meet.

-- To acknowledge the race, sexuality, gender, religion, gender, age, education, ability, or socioeconomic privileges I have and use them to uplift others.
+- To understand and acknowledge the race, sexuality, gender, religion, gender, age, education, ability, or socioeconomic privileges I have and use them to uplift others.

 - To call out and take the appropriate steps to report bias, hate, and intolerance.

 - To never be content, to learn and grow wherever I can.